School Safety and Belonging

 What Is Cyberbullying

 Cyberbullying is bullying that takes place over digital devices like cell phones, computers, and tablets.
-Cyberbullying can occur through SMS, Text, and apps, or online in social media, forums, or gaming where people can view, participate in, or share content.
+Cyberbullying can occur through SMS, Text, and apps, or online in social media, forums, or gaming, where people can view, participate in, or share content.
 Learn more about cyberbullying.

 Digital Awareness for Parents